andybest/common-lisp/README.md

  (:ID "ship039" :X1 94 :X2 182 :Y1 0 :Y2 88 :W 88 :H 88))
 ```

-For the first two automatic generation methods above, IDs are automatically generated based on the filename without the extension, and the path relative to the root directory starting point.
-This disambiguates files of the same name located in different directories.
+For the first two automatic generation methods above, IDs are automatically
+generated based on the filename without the extension, and the path relative to
+the root directory starting point.
+This disambiguates files of the same name
+located in different directories.

-You can also supply the `:normalizep` argument to `make-atlas` or `make-atlas-from-directory` to map pixels to the [0..1] domain when writing the resulting metadata file.
+You can also supply the `:normalize` argument to `make-atlas` or
+`make-atlas-from-directory` to map pixels to the [0..1] domain when writing the
+resulting metadata file.
 This is useful for use with OpenGL texture coordinates.

 ## License